RobertWMorgan/ProjectTwoPokedex/README.md

 I mainly worked on the detailed information page and helped out with the overview page when needed.

-### Win/Loss

-- This was the first time I had ever used an external API and seeing how different information was structured and accessing them was both challenging and rewarding when working.
-The API was quite cluttered with the amount of information and had a lot of nested information which made accessing different information really tricky and require a lot of if statements.

-- The accordion on the detailed page wasn't styled very well.
-Bootstrap components seem to override styling in a lot of cases and I haven't quite figured out how to integrate different components seemlessly.

 ### Key Learnings

 - Learned how to access APIs on the frontend